dbogs425/deepstate/deepstate-example/README.md

 # DeepState

-DeepState -- an symbolic execution framework for C and C++ makes using fuzzing to test rather straightforward.
+DeepState -- a symbolic execution framework for C and C++ makes using fuzzing to test rather straightforward.
 Instead of writing a custom analysis, developers can simply annotate their C and C++.
 DeepState provides developers with a "Google Test-esque" UI, making testing with DeepState a familiar and easy process.
 The goal of this article is to demonstrate how one can incorporate DeepState into a typical C/C++ application.

 ## Our project will have a simple architecture:
 ```